 Step 6: Serve thighs and veggies on a platter, squeezing the other lemon half over the dish.

-*garlic thyme marinated chicken thighs.
-Two to four whole thighs per package depending on the size of the individual thighs, minimum net weight of 1lb/package.
 Note: The chicken thighs may arrive frozen for freshness.
 Store them in the refrigerator to defrost before cooking.
 If you need to defrost them same day, place the sealed package in a bowl of cold water, and leave the tap running in a thin stream for about 30 minutes.